Thal, Styria

 Thal (/de/) is a village in the Austrian state of Styria, about 3.2 km west from the edge of Graz, Austria's second largest city.
-Its population in the 2014 census was 2,240.
+Its population in 2014 was 2,240.

-Thal is most notably the birthplace of bodybuilder, actor and politician Arnold Schwarzenegger, who lived there until 1966 at the age of 19, when he emigrated to the United States.
+Thal is most notably the birthplace of bodybuilder, actor and politician Arnold Schwarzenegger, who lived there until 1966 at the age of 19, when he moved to Munich.
 In July 2011, Schwarzenegger opened his childhood house as the Arnold Schwarzenegger Museum.

 Toponymy

 The etymology of the town, which simply means "valley" (now spelled Tal in Standard German; cognate to English dale seen in many placenames) before the German Orthographic Conference of 1901 reforms, is ultimately from a cadet branch of the Graben von Stein, named Von Thal (De Valle in Medieval Latin).

 History

 Until the 800s AD, the area was unsettled.
 The first forest village settlement was established in the 10th century.
 In the following two centuries, scattered hamlets grew up in the area.
 On 1 January 1850, the settlement became known as "St. Jacob Thal".
 On 1 January 1895, the village became a settlement with market town ("Marktgemeinde") status.